de Broglie Wavelength Formula

-In physics or chemistry, the combination of Einstein’s mass energy formula and Planck’s quantum theory is used to derive the de Broglie relation.
-It is used for calculating the wavelength and frequency of electromagnetic spectrum radiation.
+In physics or chemistry, the combination of Einstein’s mass-energy formula and Planck’s quantum theory is used to derive the de Broglie wavelength relation.
+It is used to calculate the wavelength and frequency of electromagnetic spectrum radiation.
 This wavelength relation was tested by Davisson Grammar experiments and Bohr’s theory of hydrogen atoms.

 de Broglie Relation Derivation

-de Broglie proposed the wavelength relation with the help of the Planck equation and Einstein’s mass energy formula of matter.
+de Broglie derives a relation to calculate the wavelength of a wave associated with a light particle or photon.
+This wavelength relation can be derived with the help of the Planck equation and Einstein’s mass-energy formula of matter.

-The mass of the photon, the smaller the light quanta given by mass energy equation of Einstein.
-If the wavelength of light = λ, frequency = ν, and energy = E.
+If the wavelength of a light particle = λ, frequency = ν, and energy = E.

 h = Planck constant = 6.627× 10−27